 How to talk with parents about access to a firearm when in crisis

-When a child or teen is in crisis, it’s critical that they cannot access a firearm, because they may be at risk of harming themselves or others.
-It may not always be clear to parents when their child is struggling. it’s important for health care professionals to have open and honest conversations about reducing access to dangerous materials like firearms that can be used to harm themselves or others.
-Reducing access to lethal means—a term used to describe removing anything that can be used to attempt suicide (like firearms, medications, sharp objects)—can help people in crisis stay safe.
+When a child or teen is in crisis, it’s critical that they do not have access to a firearm, because they may be at risk of harming themselves or others.
+It’s important for health care professionals to have open and honest conversations about reducing access to firearms, because it may not always be obvious to parents when their child is experiencing mental health struggles.

 Health care professionals can help reduce firearm injuries and deaths among children and teens by talking with parents about secure firearm storage and screening for depression, anxiety, and self-harm.

-These conversations are most urgent when a parent or child mentions that they or someone in their household is experiencing severe depression with suicidal ideation, high stress, increased isolation, behavioral changes, or other mental health struggles.
-But a suicide attempt or intentional shooting is often an impulsive decision, and anything that delays or prevents access to a gun can be lifesaving.
-Secure firearm storage is a proactive way to keep children, teens, and families safe from harm.
+These conversations are most urgent when a parent or child mentions that they or someone in their household is depressed or experiencing high stress, substance abuse, increased isolation, behavioral changes, thoughts of suicide, or other mental health struggles.
+But it’s worth having these conversations with all families, because anything that delays or prevents access to a gun can be lifesaving.

-Research underscores the strong connection between unsecured firearms and the increased risk that a child will harm themselves or others.
 In 75% of youth firearm suicides for which the gun storage method could be identified, the gun was stored loaded and unlocked.
-Additionally, 76% of youth less than 18 years of age who were involved in a school shooting used a gun they accessed from the home of family or friends.
-Research has illustrated that young brains continue to mature and develop into the mid-twenties.
-In particular, the frontal lobes of the brain, which are responsible for decision making and understanding future consequences, are not fully developed until early adulthood.
-Proactive secure firearm storage decreases unauthorized access to guns and helps keep kids and families safe.
+Additionally, 76% of youth under the age of 18 who were involved in a school shooting used a gun they accessed from the home of family or friends.

 How to start the conversation

-You can address the topic of firearm access while discussing other common safety issues among young people.
-When discussing with parents of a teen patient you may ask if the teen is learning to drive, smokes or vapes, or wears a bike helmet.
+Health care professionals can address the topic of firearm access while discussing other common safety issues.
+For example, when talking with parents of a teen patient, you may ask if the teen is learning to drive, smokes or vapes, or wears a bike helmet.
 Then move onto firearm injury prevention conversations in the context of keeping young people safe.

 “I care about your child’s health and safety.
 Is it OK if I ask a few routine questions about common safety concerns?”